gnieboer/tsp-redesign/index.md

 </button>
 <div id="lincome" class="usa-accordion-content" markdown="1">

-Consider if you were born before 1954, or are using your TSP savings or expect to in the next year.
+Consider if you are already withdrawing money from your account or you were born before 1958.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-income/){:.learn-more}